01. Foundational / Icons / 32x32px/Menu @1x Open Menu 01. Foundational / Icons / 32x32px/Close @1x Close Menu

 • For individuals 15 through 45 years of age, GARDASIL 9 is administered using a 3-dose schedule at 0, 2 months, and 6 months.

-Before administering GARDASIL 9, please read the Prescribing Information.
+Before administering GARDASIL 9, please read the accompanying Prescribing Information.
 The Patient Information also is available.

 GARDASIL 9 is indicated in males 9 through 45 years of age for the prevention of anal, oropharyngeal and other head and neck cancers caused by HPV Types 16, 18, 31, 33, 45, 52, and 58; anal precancerous or dysplastic lesions caused by HPV Types 6, 11, 16, 18, 31, 33, 45, 52, and 58; and genital warts caused by HPV Types 6 and 11.